JOURNALISM AT THE AGE OF UNCERTAINTY

 Topics: Wellbeing, E-health, and Death.

-The course is available and free for up to 40 students of Tampere Universities, TaRC’s partner universities and other higher education institutions.
-Note that we will not be able to admit working-life professionals to the course owing to the pandemic.
+The course was available and free for up to 40 students of Tampere Universities, TaRC’s partner universities and other higher education institutions.

 GENDER, MEDIA, LEADERSHIP: WOMEN IN CHINESE AND RUSSIAN MEDIA